splunk/public-o11y-docs/metrics-and-metadata/relatedcontent.rst

 Related logs in APM
 -----------------------------------------------------------------
-For Unified Identity and Log Observer Connect customers, Splunk APM does not show related logs in the Related Content bar by default in order to save resources.
-To activate Related Content for logs in APM, an administrator must go to :strong:`Settings` then select :strong:`General Settings`.
-Switch the toggle, :strong:`Activate Related Content for logs` to active.
+Splunk APM displays related logs in the Related Content bar by default.
+To to save resources, Unified Identity and Log Observer Connect customers can deactivate the display of related logs in Splunk APM.
+To deactivate Related Content for logs in APM, an administrator must go to :strong:`Settings` then select :strong:`General Settings` and the toggle the switch to :strong:`Deactivate Related Content for logs`.

-If you want to save resources by deactivating Related Content for logs in APM, go to :strong:`Settings`, select :strong:`General Settings`,and switch the toggle, :strong:`Activate Related Content for logs` to inactive.
+If you want to display Related Content for logs in APM again, go to :strong:`Settings`, select :strong:`General Settings`,and toggle the switch to :strong:`Activate Related Content for logs`.

 Where can I see Related Content?
 -----------------------------------------------------------------